Freakwill/pyrimidine/README.md

 ## Download

-It is not uploaded to pypi at present, so just download it from github.
+It has been uploaded to pypi, so download it with `pip install pyrimidine`, and also could download it from github.

 ## Idea